null-open-security-community/study-group-cloud-security/README.md

-# Malware Analysis Study Group
+# Cloud Security Study Group
 This is the repository for the study notes for the topic of CLoud Security.

 ## Usage